 What is a rates rebate

 - listed as the ratepayer in the council’s Rating Information Database (RID).
-This database has all the information about rates and ratepayers for every property in your council’s area.

 If you live in a retirement village

 Most retirement village residents, including people who live under a licence to occupy agreement, can apply for a rates rebate.

 In your application, also complete the Retirement village residents declaration form.